 Active and Passive Transport Comparison:

-- Active Transport: ATP, energy, concentration gradient, cell membrane, pumping molecules.
+- Definition:- Active Transport: ATP, energy, concentration gradient, cell membrane, pumping molecules.

 - Passive Transport: No energy, concentration gradient, cell membrane, molecule movement.